 During our first meal there, we started with the buffalo cauliflower dip.
 It’s made with roasted & whipped cauliflower and buffalo cashew cream.
 It’s served with toasted baguette for dipping.

 This creamy spread had me making mental notes on how to re-create it at home.

 For lunch, I ordered the pierogi.
 I was trying to decide between two dishes, and so I asked if they make their pierogi fresh, or if they are frozen.

-(I’m happy to eat pierogi made from frozen, but since I can make them at home and do, it’s not as much of a draw.)
+(I’m happy to eat vegan pierogi made from frozen.
+But since I can make them at home and do, it’s not as much of a draw.)